RetroDECK/ES-DE/THEMES-DEV.md

     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0.5 0.5`
+* `metadataElement` - type: BOOLEAN
+    - By default game metadata and media is faded out during gamelist view textlist fast scrolling and hidden when enabling the _Hide metadata fields_ setting for a game entry.
+Using this property it's possible to explicitly define static video elements that should be treated as if they were game media files.
+This property is ignored if `path` is not set.
 * `path` - type: PATH
     - Path to a video file.
 Setting a value for this property will make the video static, i.e. it will only play this video regardless of whether there is a game video available or not (this also applies to the `system` view if you have a `gameselector` element defined).
 If the `default` property has also been set, it will be overridden as the `path` property takes precedence.
 * `default` - type: PATH